docopt/docopts/README.md

 * unit test for go are provided, so hack as you wish.
 * 100% `language_agnostic_tester.py` passed (GNU/Linux 64bits)

-## Developpers
+## Developers

 All python related stuff has been removed, excepted `language_agnostic_tester.py`.

 If you want to clone this repository and hack `docopts`:

-Use `git clone --recursive`, to get submodules only required for testing with `bats`.
+Use `git clone --recursive`, to get submodules - these are only required for testing with `bats`.
 [`bats`](https://github.com/sstephenson/bats) or [`bats-core`](https://github.com/bats-core/bats-core) installed in your
 PATH should work too.